 Our verdict

-We were delighted to see recognition the voices of thousands of kinship carers who have campaigned for improved support for their children at school in the commitment to expand the role of Virtual School Heads.
+We welcome the extension of Virtual School Head support to a wider group of children in kinship care and legislation which puts this on a statutory footing.
 This should create new opportunities for improved understanding and support for kinship children in education, and we look forward to continuing our work with the National Association of Virtual School Heads (NAVSH) to ensure this expansion makes a difference for newly-eligible kinship families.

 What should happen next